-There has been very little research into the extent of root systems but it is clear that they extend well beyond the crown drip line (Perry, 1982) and maybe as much as seven times the crown area or 2.5 times the crown radius.
+Little research has been done into the extent of root systems, but it's clear they extend well beyond the crown drip line (Perry, 1982).
+It may be as much as seven times the crown area or 2.5 times the crown radius.

 Tree roots are primarily in the top 30cms because further down in the soil, oxygen becomes more limiting and roots need to respire.
 Unfortunately, the area does not usually take into account the extent of the mycorrhizal (fungus-root) fungi directly associated with the fine roots.

 Beyond the end of the root system the tree uses a complex network of fungi to gather more nutrients.
 Mycorrhizal fungi attach to the roots of the tree.
 In return for the nutrients from the fungi, the tree gives sugars to the fungi.

 Sometimes the fungi can be seen as the fruit bodies which appear beyond any calculated root area extent.
 Even then the extent of the mycorrhizal fungi is not clear, as fruit bodies are produced some way back from the front of the hyphal system.

 Trees put enormous demands on their underground support systems.
 Roots and their associated mycorrhizal fungi supply nutrients and water to the tree.
 During transpiration, trees need many litres of water on a daily basis – as much as 220 litres for an oak tree in summer.